Allen D. Nease High School

 Allen D. Nease High School is a high school in the St. Johns County School District, located in the Nocatee census-designated place (with a Ponte Vedra, Florida postal address), in St. Johns County, Florida.
 It is a part of the St. Johns County School District.

 It was established in 1981.
 The school is a member of the International Baccalaureate program.
-The principal is Lisa Kunze.

 Communities in the school's attendance boundary include: the majority of Nocatee CDP.

 Namesake

 Nease High School is named after Allen Nease, a pioneer in Florida's reforestation efforts, and donor of the land on which the school was built.
 Nease also served on the St. Johns County School Board for 24 years, 17 of which as chairman.

 History

 Growth in the northeast corner of St. Johns County, primarily in the Ponte Vedra Beach/Palm Valley areas during the 1970s had warranted the construction of a new school.
 The school, which opened in 1984, is the second public high school built in St. Johns County.
 The school first opened as a Junior/Senior High School, but as the growth of Northwest St. Johns County rose the school eliminated its Junior high sector.
 Nease was originally designed to accommodate up to 1,500 students, however, enrollment has historically been at above capacity.
 Bartram Trail High School opened in the Fall of 2000 to alleviate overcrowding.
 Due to the continual growth in Northwest St. Johns County area, Ponte Vedra High School was built and opened in the Fall of 2008.
 Tocoi Creek High School opened in Fall 2021 to serve students residing in the World Golf Village area.

-From the 2021-22 school year, Allen D. Nease Senior High School is zoned to serve the communities of Nocatee, Ponte Vedra, Palencia, Kensington and Las Calinas.
+From the 2022-23 school year, Allen D. Nease Senior High School is zoned to serve the communities of Nocatee, Ponte Vedra, Palencia, Kensington and Las Calinas.
 The main feeder schools are Palm Valley Academy, Valley Ridge Academy and Pine Island Academy.
-Other students come from Pacetti Bay Middle School, Alice B. Landrum Middle School or Fruit Cove Middle School.
+Other students come from Pacetti Bay Middle School.